freemansoft/docker-scripts/README.md

 | `docker volume ls`          | list persistent volumes      |
 | `docker volume rm <volume>` | remove the persistent volume |

-## How to: open command line prompt on the VM hosting docker
+# Opening a command line prompt on the VM hosting docker
 Windows and Mac Docker desktop runs in a VM.
 The named volumes are inside that VM.
 You can look at the named volumes in the MobyLinux VM that hosts the docker containers with teh following steps.
 * `docker container run --rm -it -v /:/host alpine`
 * `chroot /host`